Have You Lost a Loved One in One of the Following Ways?

 In cases against an agency of the government, Florida law has notice requirements which must be met in order to enforce your claim.
 These are all matters we have experience handling, so you don’t have to worry.

-We Have Offices Throughout Florida to Help You Wherever You Are
+Our Wrongful Death Attorney Has Offices Throughout Florida to Help You Wherever You Are

 We are here to help you through your difficult situations and make sure you are represented how you should be—in the best way possible.
 For a free, no-obligation consultation with Clearwater wrongful death attorney Jim Dodson, give us a call today at 888-815-6398.